bradley-mubenga/scandiweb-react-junior-dev-test/README.md

 ## Installation
 1. Clone the repo to your local machine.

-2. Use the package manager [Yarn](https://yarnpkg.com/) to install Yarn.
-If you have Yarn already installed skip to the next step.
+2. You will need the package manager [Yarn](https://yarnpkg.com/), to install Yarn run the command below.
+However, if you have Yarn already installed skip to the next step.

 ```bash
 npm install -g yarn